Check out appoLearning.com, because your kids deserve the very best educational apps!

-As Hurricane Irene worked its way north from Florida to New York last year, those in its path scrambled to assemble the appropriate emergency supplies.
-And while the storm did not inflict as much damaged as had been feared, it certainly left a parting message: preparation is everything.
+As Typhoon Haiyan bombarded the Philippines recently, those in its path scrambled to assemble the appropriate emergency supplies, if given the option.
+Preparation is everything.
 So don’t let a hurricane, an earthquake or a fire for that matter, catch you off guard.
 Charge your iPhone, download these apps and be ready.

 In order to keep up with natural disasters around the globe, check out the free Disaster Alert app.
 It provides a comprehensive collection of active hazards around the globe.
 If you see something of interest or concern, you can get more detailed information about the level of emergency and the community that has been impacted by it.